Kutarere

-Kutarere is a community in the Ōpōtiki District and Bay of Plenty Region of New Zealand's North Island, on the coast of the Ohiwa Harbour.
+Kutarere is a community in the Ōpōtiki District and Bay of Plenty Region of New Zealand's North Island, on the coast of the Ōhiwa Harbour.

-The local Ōhiwa Harbour is known as the "daughter of Te Whakatōhea" because it supplied the iwi with fish and shellfish.
-It is also known as "the food basket of the peoples", because of the food Ngāi Tūhoe and Ngāti Awa were able to gather from the area.

 Following the European settlement of the Ōpōtiki township, Kutarere became a port for incoming goods until October 1959.

 A photograph of Kutarere by Brian Brake, taken in the 1980s, is held in the collections in Museum of New Zealand Te Papa Tongarewa.

 History and culture

 Burial controversy

-In 2007, Tuhoe man James Takamore was buried at the Kutarere cemetery.
+In 2007, Tūhoe man James Takamore was buried at the Kutarere cemetery.
 It sparked a lengthy legal and protest dispute between his partner and immediate family, who wanted him buried in Christchurch, and his wider family and Kutarere elders, who wanted him to remain buried at Kutarere.

 In 2011, courts found the wider family had acted illegally in taking the body without the wife's permission.
 Attempts to disintern the body in 2014 were blocked by protesters.
 The two parties reached a confidential resolution through mediation in 2015.

 The case sparked a wider legal and ethical debate about New Zealand's burial laws.